igorjacauna/reactmos/docs/content/index.md

   :::

 #title
-React MOduleS - Build your React SPA with modules
+REACT MOduleS - React SPA with modules

 #description
 **Reactmos is a lightweight framework for building modular React SPAs, making them more manageable and easier to maintain.**